Roles and Responsibilities

 - ensuring that the school keeps the records of all pupils with SEND up to date

-The SEN governor, Mrs Sue Richardson, is the link person between the governing body and the school in relation to pupils with SEND.
+The SEND governor, Mrs Sue Richardson, is the link person between the governing body and the school in relation to pupils with SEND.
 It is their role to help raise awareness of SEND issues at governing body meetings and give up-to-date information on SEND provision within the school.
 They also help review the school’s policy on

-provision for pupils with SEN and ensure that parents have confidence in this provision.
+provision for pupils with SEND and ensure that parents have confidence in this provision.
 It is important they visit the school regularly to remain well informed; this usually means having at least termly meetings, as well as attending governing body meetings.

 Provision for pupils with SEND is a matter for the whole school.